Tracking the Wizards: NBA Picks and Handicapping for Washington Basketball

 Washington Wizards Free Picks, Odds and Predictions

-The Wizards are 5-17-1 ATS in their last 23 games following a SU loss, and they are 2-6 ATS in their last eight home games.
-The total has stayed under in 11 of their last 16 games played at home.
+The Bucks are 5-2 ATS in their last seven games on no day's rest but 1-3-1 ATS in their last five road games.
+The total has gone over in seven of their last eight games.